 The laws in this book are applicable to children of any age, and can be implemented at any stage, however the younger you start the easier it is for good behaviour to become a habit.

 Fundamentally Dr. Peters believes that the reason that so many parents feel that their kids are unmanageable is because they are unable, unwilling or just plain afraid to stand up to their children.
-This book will help you not only to grasp why it is so vital that you do, but will give you the tools and the motivation to lay down the law to your children.
+Laying Down the Law: The 25 Laws of Parenting will help you not only to grasp why it is so vital that you do, but will give you the tools and the motivation to lay down the law to your children.

 About eParenting: eParenting was started by Jacqui O'Brien in 2004.
 At the time her kids were 1 and 4 and kept her nice and busy.
 Now they are teenagers and still keeping her pretty busy!